 MOM doesn’t make normative statements – it doesn’t suggest how to control media ownership.
-Which form of media concentration control can work, depends on the country context, the existing legal and market conditions, the ownership landscape.
+Which form of media concentration control can work depends on the context of the country, the existing legal and market conditions, the ownership landscape.

 ♦ Preferably, official data sources, and/or sources with a high level of reliability and trust are used.

-♦ The Prime Ministry Communication Office and Media Advertising Institution (BIK) of Turkey were referred to many times for this project.
+♦ The Presidency's Communication Center (CİMER) and Press Advertisement Institution (BİK) of Turkey were referred to many times for this project.

-♦ Whenever not publicly available, information was directly requested of media companies and research institutes.
+♦ Whenever not publicly available, information was directly requested from media companies and research institutes.

 Trade Registry Gazette (ticaretsicil.gov.tr)

-Mr. Asaf Ardak, President of Press Observatory and Research Foundation (BIAK)
+Asaf Ardak, Chair of Press Monitoring and Research Association (MOM 2016)